 Similarly, pharmacies can also sell antibody tests, where the patient sends their sample off to a laboratory for analysis*.
 All tests should have a CE mark, which means a product meets European Economic Area standards, although it does not confirm approval from the UK health authorities.

-However, supplying either swab or antibody tests with rapid results for testing and diagnosing COVID-19 in homes or in community pharmacies is illegal.
-The Medicines and Healthcare products Regulation Authority (MHRA) says: “There are no CE-marked tests for home use, and it is illegal to supply such products.
-The safety, performance or quality of the products cannot be guaranteed.”
+However, supplying either swab or antibody tests with rapid results for testing and diagnosing COVID-19 in homes is illegal**.
+The Medicines and Healthcare products Regulation Authority (MHRA) says "this may change when CE-marked home testing kits become available".
+However, "there are no CE-marked tests for home use, and it is illegal to supply such products.
+The safety, performance or quality of the products cannot be guaranteed."

 Businesses that have sold home tests have not gone unnoticed.
 Since the virus outbreak, the General Pharmaceutical Council (GPhC) has asked seven online pharmacies to remove tests from their websites.